-Note 7 - Capital Lease
+Note 7 - Short Term Lease

-The School leases certain machinery and equipment under agreements that are classified as capital leases.
-The cost of equipment under capital leases is included in the Balance Sheets as property, plant, and equipment and was \$435,064 at June 30, 2021 and is fully depreciated.
-Amortization of assets under capital leases is included in depreciation expense.
+The School leases certain machinery and equipment under agreements that are classified as capital assets.
+The cost of equipment is included in the Statement of Net Position as property, plant, and equipment and was \$435,064 at June 30, 2022 and is fully depreciated.